dankamongmen/notcurses/README.md

 * *A:* As noted in the [C++ FAQ](https://isocpp.org/wiki/faq/dtors#artificial-block-to-control-lifetimes), wrap it in an artificial scope (this assumes your `NotCurses` is scoped to `main()`).

 * *Q:* How do I hide a plane I want to make visible later?
-* *A:* Either move it above and to the left of the screen (preventing resizes from making it visible), or place it underneath another (opaque) plane.
+* *A:* Either move it above and to the left of the screen (preventing resizes from making it visible), or place it underneath another (opaque) plane (the latter performs better).

 * *Q:* Why isn't there an `ncplane_box_yx()`?
 Do you hate orthogonality, you dullard?
 * *A:* `ncplane_box()` and friends already have far too many arguments, you monster.